redis/redis-doc/commands/incrbyfloat.md

 An error is returned in the following conditions:

 * The key contains a value of the wrong type (not a string).
 * The current key content or the specified increment aren't parsable as a double-precision floating point number.

 If the command is successful the new incremented value is stored as the new value of the key (replacing the old one) and returned to the caller as a string.

-Both the value already contained in the string key and the increment argument can be optionally provided in exponential notation, however, the value computed after the increment is stored consistently in the same format, that is, an integer number followed (if needed) by a dot, and a variable number of digits representing the decimal part of the number.
+Both the value already contained in the string key and the increment argument can be optionally provided in exponential notation.
+However, the value computed after the increment is stored consistently in the same format, that is, an integer number followed (if needed) by a dot ("."), and a variable number of digits representing the decimal part of the number.
 Trailing zeroes are always removed.

-The precision of the output is fixed at 17 digits after the decimal point regardless of the actual internal precision of the computation.
+The precision of the output is fixed to 17 digits after the decimal point regardless of the actual internal precision of the computation.

 @return

-@bulk-string-reply: the value of _key_ after the increment.
+@bulk-string-reply: the value of the _key_ after the increment.

 @examples